egonelbre/spark/basics-of-programming.rst

 	I had this overview of algorithms as some ideas that someone just came up with.
 The whole process would look like: idea -> analysis -> article.
 I actually didn't even think about this assumption deeply.
 After I read "The Algorithm Design Manual", especially the "War Story" parts, I realized that my assumptions were wrong.

-	The "War Story" parts were descriptions of deriving algorithms and putting ideas together and discussion between people, failures and testing.
+	The "War Story" parts were descriptions of deriving algorithms and putting ideas together and discussions between people, failures and testing.
 Essentially they were descriptions how algorithms are modified, designed and put together.
-The process to designing algorithms was made visible.
+The process of designing algorithms was made visible.

 	After that I had less fear of trying to come up with algorithms or design things, because I understood that I do not have to solve the whole problem at once.
+And failure is always an option.
 This is a trivial point, but has deeper meaning in the process.

-If we would consider a student trying to implement an operating system, it would seem unimaginable or we will be accused of overestimating the skills of the student.
-Once we accept that it's not necessary to know the full solution immediately, the problem becomes achievable.
+If we consider a beginner programmer trying to implement an operating system, it would seem unimaginable or it is overestimating the skills of the beginner.
+Once we accept that it's not necessary to know the full solution immediately, the problem becomes easier.

 In the simplest terms, what does the OS do?
 Well it makes multiple programs work together, it talks to the "metal", it provides some services to the programs.
 Each of those is a much simpler idea than implementing an OS, but if we understand each of those parts we probably have better knowledge and skills to deal with the actual problem.
 If we have trouble solving each of those problems we can recursively divide those problems until each part is easily solvable.

-This process may take time, but the important thing is that it removes the fear of trying to solve hard problems, it makes them reachable, it makes them simpler.
-If you start with big problems it's easier to learn this "sub-goaling".
+This process may take time, but it removes the fear of trying to solve hard problems, it makes them reachable, it makes them simpler.
+So when learning programming try to solve very big problems as well, otherwise it's harder to learn this "sub-goaling".

 What are the other ways we can make our goals more attainable?

-One version of this subdivision for programming is "wishful thinking" as described in SICP_ (Structure and Interpretation of Computer Programs).
+One version of this "sub-goaling" for programming is "wishful thinking" as described in SICP_ (Structure and Interpretation of Computer Programs).
 The idea is simple - you imagine that you can have anything in the world at your fingertips and you will write your code as such.
 Then you proceed to make some of the parts of the imagined world in the same way until you have nothing imagined and everything is concrete. (link to thorough explanation)

 Making goal more approachable can also be done by studying similar problems.
-If we wish to move something on the screen, we may want to study how a car moves.
-If we wish to write a game we should study how other games have been implemented.
+If we wish to move something on the screen, we could study how a car moves.
+If we wish to write a game could study how other games are implemented.

 	Great programs, algorithms, solutions, ideas don't just spring into life by a magical wish, they start as a seed and are slowly grown until one day a blossom appears.
 Seeing a master produce a flower from his hands in a blink of an eye, is not because he wished for it, but because he has a Sgarden he cares for.